mozilla-services/reaper/README.md

         + Username: the username to use for the mailserver. `string`
         + Password: the password to use for the nmailserver. `string`
         + From: the address that Reaper will send mail from, must be parsable by Go's mail.ParseAddress.
 See: http://godoc.org/net/mail#ParseAddress. `string`
-* Instances (under `[Instances]`)
+* All Supported AWS Resource types have these properties
-    - Enabled: enables or disables reporting of instances.
-Note: instances will still be queried for as they inform Reaper about the dependencies of other resources. `boolean`
+    - Enabled: enables or disables reporting of this resource type.
+Note: resources will still be queried for as they inform Reaper about the dependencies of other resources. `boolean`
-    - FilterGroups (under `[Instances.FilterGroups]`): FilterGroups are sets of filters that can be applied to resources.
-In order for an instance to match a FilterGroup, it must match _all_ filters in the FilterGroup.
-If an instance matches _any_ FilterGroup, it has satisfied Reaper's filters. `[]FilterGroup`
+    - FilterGroups (under `[ResourceType.FilterGroups]`): FilterGroups are sets of filters that can be applied to resources.
+In order for a resource to match a FilterGroup, it must match _all_ filters in the FilterGroup.
+If an resource matches _any_ FilterGroup, it has satisfied Reaper's filters. `[]FilterGroup`
         + Example FilterGroup:
             ```
-            [Instances.FilterGroups.Example]
-                    [Instances.FilterGroups.Example.Filter1]
+            [ResourceType.FilterGroups.Example]
+                    [ResourceType.FilterGroups.Example.Filter1]
                         function = "IsDependency"
                         arguments = ["false"]
-                    [Instances.FilterGroups.Example.Filter2]
+                    [ResourceType.FilterGroups.Example.Filter2]
                         function = "Running"
                         arguments = ["true"]
             ```
         + In this example, we see a FilterGroup named "Example" that has two Filters, Filter1 and Filter2.
         + A FilterGroup is a `[]Filter`, and a Filter has two components, a `function` and `arguments`.
 The `function` is the name of the filtering function for the associated resource type (`string`), and `arguments` is a slice of arguments to that function (`[]string`).
+* Currently supported AWS Resource types:
-* SecurityGroups (under `[SecurityGroups`)
+    - SecurityGroups (under `[SecurityGroups]`)
-    - See Instances: all values are the same as for Instances, but are renamed SecurityGroups (however the same filter functions may not be applicable)
-* Cloudformations (under `[Cloudformations`)
+    - Cloudformations (under `[Cloudformations]`)
-    - See Instances: all values are the same as for Instances, but are renamed Cloudformations (however the same filter functions may not be applicable)
-* AutoScalingGroups (under `[AutoScalingGroups`)
+    - AutoScalingGroups (under `[AutoScalingGroups]`)
-    - See Instances: all values are the same as for Instances, but are renamed AutoScalingGroups (however the same filter functions may not be applicable)

-* see `config/default.toml` for an example
+    - Instances (under `[Instances]`)